Vietnam Magazine

-Vietnam Magazine is a full-color history magazine published bi-monthly which covers the Vietnam War.
+Vietnam Magazine was an American full-color history magazine published bi-monthly which covers the Vietnam War.
 It was founded in 1988 by the late Colonel Harry G. Summers, Jr. Colonel Summers served in the U.S. Army in both Korea and Vietnam, where he was twice wounded and decorated for valor.

-The current editor is David T. Zabecki, a major general in the U.S. Army Reserve and currently the Deputy Chief of Staff for Mobilization and Reserve Affairs for U.S. Army Europe.
+Until 2024, the editor was David T. Zabecki, he served as major general, until his retirement in 2007, in the U.S. Army Reserve and as Deputy Chief of Staff for Mobilization and Reserve Affairs for U.S. Army Europe.
+It ceased publication in March 2024.